-Note that the MEPS Round 1 weights for Panel 24 incorporated the following components: the original household probability of selection for the NHIS and for the NHIS sample reserved for MEPS; adjustment for NHIS nonresponse; the probability of selection of NHIS responding households for MEPS; an adjustment for nonresponse at the dwelling unit level for Round 1; and poststratification to U.S. civilian noninstitutionalized population estimates at the family and person levels obtained from the corresponding March CPS databases.
+The person-level weight for MEPS Panel 26 was developed using the 2021 MEPS Round 1 person-level weight as a "base" weight.
+The MEPS Round 1 weights incorporated the following components: the original household probability of selection for the NHIS and for the NHIS subsample reserved for MEPS and an adjustment for NHIS nonresponse, the probability of selection for MEPS from NHIS, an adjustment for nonresponse at the dwelling unit level for Round 1, and poststratification to control figures at the person level obtained from the March CPS of the corresponding year.
+For key, in-scope members who joined an RU after Round 1, the Round 1 DU weight served as a "base" weight.